devonfw-tutorials/katacoda-scenarios-dev/72_WIP--tutorial-compiler-tutorial_tutorial-compiler/step8.md

 Last but not least add a step.

+Each step consists of

+* an explanation
-A step consists of an explanation, a function to execute and an optional explanation of the result of the step.
-You can find a list with the currently available function on https://github.com/devonfw-tutorials/tutorial-compiler/wiki/Functions.
+* a function to execute (You can find a list with the currently available functions on https://github.com/devonfw-tutorials/tutorial-compiler/wiki/Functions)
+* and an optional explanation of the results of the step.

 In this tutorial we will add a simple step which creates a new file.